AAyushPatil195/Snake-Game/README.md

 # Snake-Game
-A java based project that also includes java concepts and AWT.
+A Java-based Classic Snake Game using OOP principles, Swing, and AWT for GUI.